Laz4rz/2headgrad/README.md

 ```

 Tip of the day: when using batch norm, it doesn't make sense to use biases in previous layer.
 It will get subtracted.

+---
+Disclaimer: Images come from a variety of videos/blogs